Home

 • HubSpot Free: free, with basic features and HubSpot branding.

-• Marketing hub: CHF 640 per month, 3 seats included, 2,000 marketing contacts (professional).
-With 5 seats and 10,000 marketing contacts, CHF 2,880 per month (Enterprise).
+• Marketing Hub: CHF 640 per month, 3 Seats included, 2,000 marketing contacts (Professional).
+With 5 Seats and 10,000 marketing contacts, CHF 2,880 per month (Enterprise).

 Is HubSpot right for me?

-HubSpot pricing example for SMEs:
+HubSpot pricing example for SMEs

-Onboarding fees of around CHF 2,400 for Marketing Pro and around CHF 1,200 for Sales Pro.
+In total, this comes to around CHF 1,252 per month, plus one-off onboarding fees of around CHF 2,400 for Marketing Pro and around CHF 1,200 for Sales Pro.

 • The setup is tailored to your existing processes.